Bele Vrane: 1966-1973

-In 1968 the band competed in the first Slovenian Guitar Festival.
+In 1968, the band competed in the first Slovenian Guitar Festival.
 They were among 21 bands which performed on the festival, entering the finals and winning the first place.
 Soon after, the band released their debut record, the EP Presenčenja (Surprises).
-The EP featured two of the band's own songs, "Presenčenja" and "Eskalacija" ("Escalation"), and two covers of the songs by The Mamas & the Papas, "Hey Girl" and "Twelve Thirty".
-The EP was praised by the press and the title track became a nationwide hit.
-In 1968 the band also performed at the Opatija Festival, winning the First Prize with the song "Mesto mladih" ("A Place of Youth").
-As this was one of the first cases of rock band winning a prize at a pop festival in Yugoslavia, one part of the press described Bele Vrane's success on the festival as a scandal.
+The EP featured two of the band's own songs, "Presenečenja" and "Eskalacija" ("Escalation"), both co-written by Hrušovar and Jure Robežnik, and two covers of the songs by The Mamas & the Papas, "Hey Girl" and "Twelve Thirty".
+The EP was praised by the Yugoslav press and the title track became a nationwide hit.
+In 1968, the band also performed at the Opatija Festival, winning the First Prize with the song "Mesto mladih" ("A Place of Youth").
+As this was one of the first cases of a rock band winning a prize at a pop festival in Yugoslavia, one part of the press described Bele Vrane's success on the festival as a scandal.
 The song was published on the band's second EP as the title track.
-The EP also featured the songs "Običajno popodne" ("Common Afternoon"), "Spomin" ("Memory") and "Mi mladi" ("We the Young").
-At the end of 1968 they held a concert in Belgrade Youth Center, which saw large attention of the media.
+The EP also featured the songs "Običajno popoldne" ("Common Afternoon"), "Spomin" ("Memory") and "Mi mladi" ("We the Young").
+At the end of 1968, they held a concert in Belgrade Youth Center, which saw large attention of the media.

-During 1969 the band performed mostly in Serbia, but in the summer they performed in Trieste, in Paradiso Hall, under the Italian name Aquile Bianche (The White Eagles).
-At the 1969 Subotica Youth Festival the band won the First Prize with the song "Jesen na njenom dlanu" ("Autumn on the Palm of Her Hand").
+During 1969, the band performed mostly in SR Serbia, but in the summer they performed in Trieste, in Paradiso Hall, under the Italian name Aquile Bianche (The White Eagles).
+At the 1969 Subotica Youth Festival, the band won the First Prize with the song "Jesen na njenom dlanu" ("Autumn on the Palm of Her Hand").
 They also had success with the song "Veseli vrtuljak" ("Merry Carousel"), which they performed at the 1969 Zagreb Music Festival.
-The song "Veseli vrtuljak" was released on a 7" single, with the song "Godišnjica" ("Anniversary") as the B-side.
-On the 1969 Vaš plager sezone (Your Schlager of the Season) festival they performed the song "Daj da se učini nešto" ("Let's Do Something"), which was published on the Jugoton various artists EP Vaš šlager sezone 69.
+On the same festival, they performed as the backing band for singer Beti Jurković in the song "Ljubav stvara čuda" ("Love Creates Miracles").
+The song "Veseli vrtuljak" was released on a 7-inch single with the song "Godišnjica" ("Anniversary") as the B-side.
+On the 1969 Vaš šlager sezone (Your Schlager of the Season) festival, they performed the song "Daj da se učini nešto" ("Let's Do Something"), which was published on the Jugoton various artists EP Vaš šlager sezone 69.
 During 1969 the band also participated on the Slovenska popevka (Slovenian Song) festival, and their songs "Na vrhu nebotičnika" ("At the Top of The Skyscrapers"), featuring lyrics written by poet and playwright Gregor Strniša, and "Maček v žaklju" ("Cat in the Bag") were released on the festival official album Slovenska popevka.

-In 1970 the band released the single with the songs "Skrivnostna pesem" ("The Hidden Song") and "Hvala vam za vse" ("Thak You for Everyhing") and their song "Mini-maxi" was released on the split single with Sonja Gabršček's song "Iščemo očka" ("We're Looking for Dad").
-They participated on the Slovenska popevka once again in 1971, with the song "Ženitovanjska" (the song being published on the festival official album), and for the third and the last time in 1973 with the song "Letalovlak" ("Airtrain").
+In 1970 the band released the single with the songs "Skrivnostna pesem" ("The Hidden Song") and "Hvala vam za vse" ("Thank You for Everything") and their song "Mini-maxi" was released on the split single with Sonja Gabršček's song "Iščemo očka" ("We're Looking for Dad").

-The band ended their activity in 1973.